NovaS007/NovaS007/README.md

 ## Hi there 👋

-My name is Nova.
-I am a junior at Westfield State University, majoring in mathematics and as of late, computer science.
-I am currently learning Java, Python, and R.
+I'm Nova, a junior at Westfield State University double majoring in Mathematics and Computer Science.
+Currently, I’m deepening my skills in Java, Python, and R.

-Once I graduate, I would like to become a software engineer or a data scientist.
+After graduation, I aim to pursue a career as a Software Engineer or Data Scientist.

-My pronouns are: He/They
+My pronouns are He/They.

 <!--